Please note: a valid prescription is required for all prescription medication.

 Strengths and Forms

-The table below summarizes the typical presentations people see for etravirine tablets.
+The table below summarizes common tablet presentations people may see when discussing this medicine.

 | Form | Strength | Notes |